 Read the following article to learn how you can calculate the pressure drop within your system, providing insight into the efficiency of your operation:

 What Methods Are Used To Clean Wire Mesh Filters?

 There are currently three predominant cleaning methods you can use to remove residual debris from your wire mesh filter.
 These methods are backflushing, pressure washing, and chemical cleaning.

 The process in which the flow of a substance is reversed within the filter system, purging the filter media of any plugged or accumulated particles in the openings of the mesh.
 This is an essential step to cleaning a wire mesh filter, as removing the hard-to-reach particles can help ensure you maintain compliant throughput.

 Pressure washing is the cleaning method that utilizes a pressurized jet of water to remove stubborn particles that can sometimes be difficult to remove.
 While this method minimizes the amount of manual scrubbing needed, it is not as effective as backflushing when attempting to remove particles that have become plugged in the openings.

-> Chemical cleaning is the process in which contaminant particles are removed from the surface of a mesh filter using various chemicals, such as detergents, solvents, and alcohol.
+Chemical cleaning is the process in which contaminant particles are removed from the surface of a wire mesh filter using various chemicals, such as detergents, solvents, and alcohol.
 This process is relatively manual and is the least effective against plugged particles.

-> To explain this further, let’s say you are using a POROSTAR sintered porous filter.
-These filters are generally used as filter plates in larger equipment, such as a nutsche filter dryers.
+To explain this further, let’s say you are using a POROSTAR sintered porous filter.
+POROSTAR is generally used as filter plates in larger equipment, such as nutsche filter dryers.

-> That said, because these filter plates are durable and there is room within the equipment, clean in place (CIP) techniques are often used.
+That said, because these filter plates are durable and there is room within the equipment, clean-in-place (CIP) techniques are often used.
 This means that the surfaces that come into contact with the material being filtered can be cleaned using a pressure washing or chemical cleaning method without disassembly.

-> However, no matter what alloy you use, the cleaning method must align with the durability of the alloy.
+However, no matter what alloy you use, the cleaning method must align with the durability of the alloy.